brahianrosswill/ComfyUI-HybridSamplers/README.md

 cd ComfyUI/custom_nodes
 git clone https://github.com/azazeal04/ComfyUI-HybridSamplers.git
 ```
+Install from manager
+Search for HybridSamplers for ComfyUI in the manager and install it.

 Restart ComfyUI and the new **samplers** and **schedulers** will be available in dropdown menus.